yanchumak/dotnet2java/README.md

 }
 ```

-In order to test at least 1 positive and 1 negative paths, we can create something like this:
+In order to test at least 1 positive and 1 negative scenarios, we can create something like this:
 `dotnet2java\java\console-app\src\test\java\com\mycompany\app\BasicCalculatorTest.java`
 ```java
 package com.mycompany.app;